junxit/us-congress-bills-114/metadata.md

 - 2015-02-25 — Introduced in Senate
 - 2015-02-25 — Read twice and referred to the Committee on Energy and Natural Resources.
+- 2015-03-12 — Committee on Energy and Natural Resources.
+Hearings held.
+- 2015-11-19 — Committee on Energy and Natural Resources.
+Ordered to be reported with an amendment in the nature of a substitute favorably.
+- 2015-12-16 — Committee on Energy and Natural Resources.
+Reported by Senator Murkowski with an amendment in the nature of a substitute and an amendment to the title.
+With written report No. 114-183.
+- 2015-12-16 — Committee on Energy and Natural Resources.
+Reported by Senator Murkowski with an amendment in the nature of a substitute and an amendment to the title.
+With written report No. 114-183.
+- 2015-12-16 — Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 328.